AyatOmar/BeerFeatureSelection/README.md

 * Abbreviation Column: A column containing abbreviations for beer samples, providing a concise representation for each sample.
 * Class Column: A column indicating the beer class or style to which each sample belongs (e.g., IPA, Blonde, Stout).
 * QC Column: A quality control column, marking whether a sample is a quality control sample.

 #### Data Visualization

 Show a few visualization of the data and say a few words about what you see.

 ### Problem Formulation

-Input / Output: LC-QTOF-MS features / Beer styles.
+* Input / Output: LC-QTOF-MS features / Beer styles.
-Models: PCA, ANOVA, Random Forest.
+* Models: PCA, ANOVA, Random Forest.
-Loss, Optimizer, other Hyperparameters: N/A.
+* Loss, Optimizer, other Hyperparameters: N/A.

 ### Training

 * Describe the training:
-  * How you trained: Training involved applying PCA, ANOVA, and Random Forest sequentially.
+  * How you trained:
   * How did training take.
   * Training curves (loss vs epoch for test/train).
   * How did you decide to stop training.